-Medicinal herbs for eczema treatment focus primarily on the underlying causes, as most herbal practitioners view eczema as a symptom of not only one but rather numerous other health related ailments.
+Medicinal herbs for eczema treatment focus primarily on the underlying causes and most herbal practitioners view eczema as a symptom of not only one but rather numerous other health-related ailments.

 There are many medicinal herbs for eczema that have a great reputation as a treatment but which one to choose will vary depending on the underlying cause.